jorgebucaran/hyperapp/docs/api/app.md

 ### Other Considerations

 - You can embed your Hyperapp application within an already existing app that was built with some other framework.
-This can be useful for migrating to Hyperapp in a systematic way or just using Hyperapp for a particular purpose.

 - Multiple Hyperapp applications can coexist on the page simultaneously.
 They each have their own state and behave independently relative to each other.
-If they need to communicate with each other, then subscriptions and effects for each app can be used for that purpose.
+They can communicate with each other using subscriptions and effects (ie using events).